Longitudinal stability: Static stability

 A larger horizontal stabilizer, and a greater moment arm of the horizontal stabilizer about the neutral point, will increase longitudinal stability.

 Tailless aircraft

-For a tailless aircraft, the neutral point coincides with the aerodynamic center, and so for such aircraft to have longitudinal static stability, the center of gravity must lie ahead of the aerodynamic center.
+For a tailless aircraft, the neutral point coincides with the aerodynamic center, and for such aircraft to have longitudinal static stability, the center of gravity must lie ahead of the aerodynamic center.

 For missiles with symmetric airfoils, the neutral point and the center of pressure are coincident and the term neutral point is not used.

 An unguided rocket must have a large positive static margin so the rocket shows minimum tendency to diverge from the direction of flight given to it at launch.
 In contrast, guided missiles usually have a negative static margin for increased maneuverability.

 Dynamic stability

 Longitudinal dynamic stability of a statically stable aircraft refers to whether the aircraft will continue to oscillate after a disturbance, or whether the oscillations are damped.
 A dynamically stable aircraft will experience oscillations reducing to nil.
 A dynamically neutral aircraft will continue to oscillate around its original level, and dynamically unstable aircraft will experience increasing oscillations and displacement from its original level.

 Dynamic stability is caused by damping.
 If damping is too great, the aircraft will be less responsive and less manoeuvrable.

 Decreasing phugoid (long-period) oscillations can be achieved by building a smaller stabilizer on a longer tail, and by shifting the center of gravity to the rear.

 An aircraft that is not statically stable cannot be dynamically stable.

 The longitudinal dynamic stability of an aircraft determines whether it will be able to return to its original position.